cxlisolaf/CSCI-5828-Foundation-of-Software-Engineering/homework01_NoSilverBullet.md

 ***
 - In lecture, software engineering's relationship to computer science was described by analogy by discussing the differences between a chemist (chemistry) and a chemical engineer (chemical engineering).
 Define software engineering and its relationship to computer science; make use of the chemist vs. chemical engineer analogy when answering this question.

+    chemist is discovering and identifying the principle of chemistry as a science and chemical engineering is to apply the principle and figure out how to deploye to scientific principle with proper technology to fit the reality and benifit more people.

-    Computer science the study of the principle of computing as a science
+    Similarly, Computer science is the study of the principle of computing as a science and what's possible in computer science and what isn't.
+And software engineers have to take that set of scientific priciple and techniques, taking it into production and continuingly diliver to customers.

 ***
 - In lecture, we discussed the importance of the following concepts to software engineers: abstractions, conversations, specification, translation, and iteration.
 Define each of these concepts as they are related to software engineering and discuss their importance.